Problem

 Addressing these problems will require multiple investments that are focused on productivity enhancing network optimisation, as well as continued investment in new capacity.

-Appendix B provides a list of submissions received by Infrastructure Australia in relation to this program initiative.
-This initiative was originally included on the Infrastructure Priority List under the combined Network Optimisation Program initiative and was subsequently separated in 2018.
+See here for a list of submissions received by Infrastructure Australia in relation to this program proposal.
+This proposal was originally included on the Infrastructure Priority List under the combined Network Optimisation Program proposal and was subsequently separated in 2018.